Last Updated on March 20, 2023

-First, I want to say a huge THANK YOU to everyone who filled out the survey!
+First, a huge THANK YOU to everyone who filled out the survey!
 You input has been incredibly helpful.

 Housekeeping and info about the survey

-The survey received 955 complete responses, I was hoping for 1000 but still think it’s a decent sample size.
+The survey received just under 1000 complete responses, so a decent sample size.

 Since the survey was mostly filled out by my audience (although it was also shared on social media and through some other ethical bloggers).
 It’s important to acknowledge that there might be some bias with the results because I assume people who are following fashion bloggers for clothing and brand recommendations are more likely to follow someone who is a similar age, speaks the sample language, maybe are from similar parts of the world, or maybe even has a similar body type to them so they can see how clothes might look.
 These are all speculative and of course we follow people for different reasons but it’s just good to note that this isn’t a totally random sample of people.